robur-coop/builder-web/packaging/README.md

 the nature of opam, if a dependency (opam package) is released, the output may differ (although the final package version is not increased).
-We solve the latter by adapting the version number of packages: package version 1.5.2 becomes 1.5.2-TIMESTAMP-SHA256.
+We solve the latter by adapting the version number of packages: package version 1.5.2 becomes 1.5.2-TIMESTAMP-SHA256 (on FreeBSD using '.' instead of '-').
 The timestamp is of the form YYYYMMDDhhmmss.
 The SHA256 is the hex-encoded SHA256 checksum of the original binary package and can be used for lookup in the database.

 ## DPKG package repository